mtisza1/Cenote-Taker2/README.md

 # Install Using Conda

+AFAIK, this will only work in Linux.
+Using a HPC with at least 16 CPUs and 16g of dedicated memory is strongly recommended.
+I usually use 32 CPUs and 80 GB of memory for medium and large metagenomes.

 1. Change to the directory you'd like to be the parent to the install directory
 2. Ensure Conda is installed and working